Many visitors to New York are very

 Canal,

-with suggested places to visit to see both the modern waterway and
+with suggested places to visit to see both

 historic